forrest-orr/artifacts-kit/README.txt

                     mirror-headers      Preserves the original PE headers of a hollowed DLL after it is implanted with a payload PE file.
 Only valid for a PE payload using an image region type.
-                    rwx                 Directly allocate the implant region with +RWX permissions.
+                    rw-rx               Rather than directly allocate the implant region with +RWX permissions, allocate it as +RW and set it to +RX afterward.
 Only valid for private and mapped region types. dotnet              Only select DLLs with a .NET header during hollowing operations.
                                         Only valid for image region types.